 Our approach to pupil wellbeing rests on the firm belief that girls achieve their best when they feel happy, supported, respected and valued.

 Reflecting our focus on the whole person, we make sure that academic and pastoral supervision are equally prominent.
-The Sixth Form common rooms are full of life and energy, with kitchen facilities in the Year 13 room and a separate Panini Bar for Year 12.
+The Sixth Form common rooms are full of life and energy, with kitchen facilities in the Year 13, Year 12 and common rooms.

 We run two dedicated Wellness Weeks each year and social opportunities are abundant with favourites featuring Movie Nights with The John Lyon School, the Halloween Carnival and the Year 13 Panto.

-Exciting and inspirational trips range from a visit to Iceland for Geography students to the Government and Politics trip to Washington; an afternoon Ice Skating at Somerset House to the six week World Challenge in Nicaragua.
+Exciting and inspirational trips range from a visit to Iceland for Geography students to Washington; an afternoon of bowling to the six week World Challenge in Borneo.

 Sixth Form students have a great deal of freedom and independence, but will need support and guidance.
 Sixth Form teachers work with small groups of girls from both Years 12 and 13 in daily registration periods, kick-starting the working day with wisdom and energy.
 Year 12 students gain the benefit of spending time with older students, who can advise and encourage and Year 13 girls enjoy mentoring their younger peers.

 Because we care deeply about our students as rounded individuals, all students in Years 12 and 13 enjoy a dedicated period of Enrich and Extend each week, in which they receive guidance about personal, social and health matters.
 Students learn study skills, develop confidence in public speaking, hear from inspirational women in a variety of careers, are taught basic financial skills and self-defence and hear about nutrition and mind and body relaxation.